Tap-Payments/TapGooglePayKit/README.md

 <a name="configure_sdk_with_required_data"></a>
 ### Configure SDK With Required Data

-`checkOutSDK` should be set up.
-To set it up, add the following lines of code somewhere in your project and make sure they will be called before any usage of `checkOutSDK`.
+`tapGoooglePaySDK` should be set up.
+To set it up, add the following lines of code somewhere in your project and make sure they will be called before any usage of `tapGoooglePaySDK`.
 *Kotlin:*
 ```kotlin